-To receive your financial aid, you must meet all eligibility requirements as listed on Eligibility to Apply and complete all the requirements specified on the Financial Aid tab of Texas State Self-Service.
+To receive your financial aid, you must meet all eligibility requirements as listed on Eligibility to Apply (Undergraduate or Graduate) and complete all the requirements specified on the Financial Aid tab of Texas State Self-Service.
 If these requirements are met and your aid is ready for disbursement, it will be moved to your student account with Student Business Services no earlier than ten calendar days prior to the start of classes.
 Any aid available after that point will be moved to your student account within 24 hours of it being ready for disbursement.

+The financial aid disbursement process is the same as for courses taken on campus.
 The availability of your aid (based on federal disbursement rules) does not affect your payment due date.
 For payment due date information, visit Student Business Services.

 Remember, if you are enrolled 10 days prior to the first day of classes, and any day thereafter, your financial aid for that semester (if available for disbursement) will be moved automatically to your student account with Student Business Services.
-If you decide not to attend Texas State University prior to the start of classes, you must withdraw through the Registrar’s Office.
-If you do not withdraw, you will be considered to be enrolled and will be responsible for the repayment of all or a portion of your financial aid due to such issues as your withdrawing from the university once classes have begun, failing to earn at least one passing grade during a semester, etc.
+If you decide not to attend Texas State University prior to the start of classes, you must withdraw through the University Registrar’s Office.
+If you do not withdraw, you will be considered enrolled and responsible for the repayment of all or a portion of your financial aid due to such issues as your withdrawing from the university once classes have begun, failing to earn at least one passing grade during a semester, etc.

 If your lender does not use EFT (electronic funds transfer), you will have to pick up your paper loan check at Student Business Services (student ID required) within 21 days of it first being available.
 We are not—under federal regulations—allowed to release your funds until ten days prior to the start of classes.